astronomer/docs/astro/cli/develop-project.md

 ├── .env # Local environment variables
 ├── dags # Where your DAGs go
 │   ├── example-dag-basic.py # Example DAG that showcases a simple ETL data pipeline
-│   └── example-dag-advanced.py # Example DAG that showcases more advanced Airflow features, such as the TaskFlow API ├── Dockerfile # For the Astro Runtime Docker image, environment variables, and overrides ├── include # For any other files you'd like to include ├── plugins # For any custom or community Airflow plugins
+│   └── example-dag-advanced.py # Example DAG that showcases more advanced Apache Airflow® features, such as the TaskFlow API ├── Dockerfile # For the Astro Runtime Docker image, environment variables, and overrides ├── include # For any other files you'd like to include ├── plugins # For any custom or community Airflow plugins